“If a curtain were to be drawn in front of him, no one could tell which instrument was being played”

 Saxophonists from Sydney to San Fransisco have been learning about Tzur’s technique and its possible implications.
 He was also invited to lecture on the subject at a number of key institutions, such as Trinity College of Music, London, the Copenhagen Conservatory, the Amsterdam Conservatory and more.
 “For a subject that started as a solitary practice and was deemed impossible at first, it’s humbling to see the attention and interest the technique has received during the past few years”, says the saxophonist.

-In 2011, Tzur moved to New York and joined forces with Shai Maestro, Petros Klampanis and Ziv Ravitz to create the Oded Tzur Quartet.
+In 2011, Tzur moved to New York and established the Oded Tzur Quartet.
 This step marked a shift in the scope of his work as a composer: sliding not only between the notes of the saxophone, but also between the melodic universes of Indian classical music and jazz.